anttih/Sham/index.md

 # <a name="filter" href="#filter">Filtering calls (asserting)</a>

-To investigate your stub objects you use the `calls()` method.
+To investigate your stub objects you use the `got()` method.
 It filters the calls by given criteria and returns a call list object (`sham\CallList`).
 The call list object has some helpful methods you can use when asserting.
 These methods don't throw exceptions.
 Use your test runner for actual asserting.